BLS, ACLS, and PALS in Los Angeles: Navigating Certification Requirements Across a Fragmented Health System

 The major players (Kaiser Permanente, the Los Angeles County Department of Health Services (LACDHS), Cedars-Sinai, UCLA Health, Providence, MemorialCare, Dignity Health) each operate largely in their own geographic and institutional lanes.
 That means a nurse moving from a county DHS facility to a Kaiser hospital, or a respiratory therapist taking a contract role at Cedars-Sinai after working at a community hospital, may be walking into entirely different expectations around format, delivery method, and card issuer.

 That said, every major employer in Los Angeles requires American Heart Association® certification for BLS, ACLS, and PALS.
 An AHA course completion eCard is the universal currency in this market.
-Non-AHA cards are routinely rejected.
+Non-AHA cards are often rejected.

 The LA Health System Landscape: Who Requires What